-Many people wrongly believe that the best way to lose weight is through long training sessions of very low intensity.
-That idea derives from the studies carried out in Scandinavia in the 1960s that showed the human body uses more fat as fuel if you are doing low-intensity workouts rather than high-intensity ones.
+Many people wrongly believe that the best way to lose weight is through long, very low-intensity training sessions.
+That idea derives from studies conducted in Scandinavia in the 1960s that showed the human body uses more fat as fuel during low-intensity workouts than during high-intensity ones.

 Your body doesn’t burn fat by itself.
-Fat burn goes together with the metabolism of carbs and protein.
-Even if you burn more fat during the workout total, fuel supply goes back to balance according to energy ratio-consumed calories as opposed to burnt ones.
+Fat burning goes hand in hand with the metabolism of carbs and protein.
+Even if you burn more fat during the workout, the total fuel supply returns to balance according to the energy ratio: consumed calories versus burned ones.

-High intensity-training allows you to burn more calories and fat even after the training itself.
+High-intensity training allows you to burn more calories and fat even after the training session.
 So if you want to get rid of the fat, train harder and try to burn as many calories as you can.

 What Is Interval Training?

 Let’s say, for example, that your current training program consists of a 45-minute long spinning class during which your pulse is about 75-80% of the maximum pulse.
-If you implement shorter periods of high-intensity (about 80-100% of the maximum pulse), you will do a better job and spend more calories in the same period.
+If you use shorter high-intensity intervals (about 80-100% of your maximum heart rate), you will burn more calories in the same time.

-You will also speed up your metabolism so you will continue burning calories even after your workout.
-You can use interval training in any cardio exercises, including a treadmill, stepper, static bike, and swimming.
+You will also speed up your metabolism, so you will continue burning calories even after your workout.
+You can use interval training in any cardio exercise, including a treadmill, stepper, static bike, or swimming.

-Interval training also increases the strength in your leg muscles, and stronger muscles allow us to do exercises easier and lead to better endurance.
+Interval training also increases the strength of your leg muscles, and stronger muscles allow you to perform exercises more easily and improve endurance.
 Your lower body muscles get stronger much faster with interval training than with any other type of training.
-Intervals are great when you want to save time as well.
+Intervals are great for saving time as well.

-When you know you have to run or ride a bike to reduce fat, but you can’t seem to come to terms that you will have to stare at the wall in front of you for half an hour, or you simply don’t have enough time.
+When you know you have to run or ride a bike to reduce fat, but you can’t seem to come to terms with the fact that you will have to stare at the wall in front of you for half an hour, or you simply don’t have enough time.

-If you implement high-intensity training into your workout, you will benefit more in less time, and the additional gain is that metabolism speeds up during that kind of training.
+If you incorporate high-intensity training into your workouts, you will benefit more in less time, and the added benefit is that your metabolism speeds up during that kind of training.
 Your body continues to burn calories throughout the day.

 Components And Results

-Interval training consists of repeating the exercises after an exact period.
-This type of training helps the body to move at higher speed by training the nervous system to react faster, increasing the hearts ability to pump blood and helping the cells to cope with your accelerated metabolism,
+Interval training involves repeating exercises at set intervals.
+This type of training helps the body move at higher speeds by training the nervous system to respond faster, increasing the heart’s ability to pump blood, and helping cells cope with your accelerated metabolism.

-There are four components in interval training, and those are distance, repetitions, intensity, and rest.
+There are four components of interval training: distance, repetitions, intensity, and rest.

 Distance is either the mileage or the time taken to do one interval of the exercise.
 Repetition stands for the number of times you have done the exercise.
 Intensity is the speed at which you perform the exercise, and rest is the time that you use between exercises.